liberapay/liberapay.com/README.md

 Modifying CSS
 =============

 We use SCSS, with files stored in `scss/`.
-Out of the box, Gittip provides `www/assets/%version/gittip.css.spt`, which is a simplate that shells out to `libsass` to dynamically generate the stylesheet on each request.
-The `-` prevents HTTP caching.
+All of the individual files are combined in `scss/gittip.scss` which itself is compiled by `libsass` in `www/assets/%version/gittip.css.spt` on each request.

 Testing [![Testing](https://secure.travis-ci.org/gittip/www.gittip.com.png)](http://travis-ci.org/gittip/www.gittip.com)
 =======